 Women won’t all have the same reaction when using this product.
-If you or your partner experiences adverse effects, use the classic warm water and soap technique to remove the Arousal Serum.
+If you or your partner experiences adverse effects, use warm water and soap to remove the Arousal Serum.

 Be sure to stop using any topical arousal creams if it causes irritation or any other adverse reaction.

 In most Dame Arousal Serum reviews, women report that the sensation-boosting warming cream does its job.
 It increases orgasm intensity and encourages blood flow to the clitoris.

 The Arousal Serum is safe during masturbation, intercourse, and oral sex.
 You can use Dame Arousal Serum with most sex toys and condoms.

 Given the satisfaction reported by most reviewers, Dame Arousal Serum could be worth trying.
 Keep in mind that it does not work for everyone, and in some cases, may cause adverse effects.

 When using any topical arousal cream, read and follow product directions.

 Dame Arousal Serum is an all-natural product that’s said to make sex on the go easier, heighten sensitivity, and amplify climax.
 The warming cream is easy to use, doesn't leave a mess, and uses organic ingredients to boost sensation and pleasure.